sjbylo/aba/README.md

 ## Customising agent-config.yaml and/or openshift-install.yaml files

 - Once a cluster config directory has been created (e.g. 'compact') and Agent-based configuration has been created, some changes can be made to the 'install-config.yaml' and 'agent-config.yaml' files if needed. 'make' can be run again to re-create the ISO and the VMs etc (if required).
 Aba should see the changes and try to preserve and use them.
-Simple changes to the files, e.g. IP address changes, default route changes, adding disk hints work fine.
+Simple changes to the files, e.g. IP/Mac address changes, default route changes, adding disk hints work fine.

 The following script can be used to extract the cluster config from the agent-config yaml files.
 This script can be run to check that the correct information can be extracted to create the VMs.